Museum Renovation News

 - The Museum closed on August 4, 2014, and staff is temporarily located at 214 Broadway Avenue, the former Bureau of Reclamation Building.

 - The Museum Store is located at the new site and we offer several exhibits for visitors to explore.
 The Historical Museum temporary exhibits at the Bureau of Reclamation Building are open from 1-5 pm on Mondays and Tuesdays.

 - The Idaho State Historical Museum building dates from the 1940s and many areas of the Museum are not up to modern museum standards.

 - The entire infrastructure will be updated and exhibit space added so that additional artifacts can be shown to the public.
 Space will be added for two educational classrooms.

 How long will the Museum be closed?

-What will happen to the exhibits and staff?
+What will happen to the staff?

 Where will educational programming take place?

 - The Museum staff will continue to provide educational programs at schools.